 Food Is Often Kept at the Wrong Temperature

-There are very strict guidelines about at what temperature food should be served in order to prevent illness.
-The FDA advises hot food be kept and served at a temperature of 140 degrees, if not warmer.
-When you consider some warmers are designed to keep the food at 110-120 degrees, you can see how a buffet could be harming you without even realizing it.
+The U.S. Food and Drug Administration (FDA) maintains strict guidelines on food temperatures to guard against illness.
+The FDA advises hot food be kept and served at a temperature of at least 140 degrees or more.
+When you consider some buffet warmers are designed to keep the food at 110-120 degrees, you see how you might fall victim to a buffet without even realizing it.

 The Food Can Sit There for Hours